 All information is based on Class I shares.

 The impact of COVID-19, and other infectious illness outbreaks that may arise in the future, could adversely affect the economies of many nations or the entire global economy, individual issuers and capital markets

-caused by the COVID-19 outbreak may exacerbate other pre-existing political, social and economic risks in certain countries or globally.
-The duration of the COVID-19 outbreak and its effects cannot be determined
+in ways that cannot necessarily be foreseen.
+The duration of the COVID-19 outbreak and its effects cannot be determined with certainty.

 Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
 Fixed income securities are subject to interest rate risk and, as such, the net asset value of the Fund may fall

 as interest rates rise.
 Investing in below investment grade securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
 The Fund may include a significant portion of its investments